JagpreetGrewal/myRTTrafficCam/README.md

 # myRTTrafficCam
-A primitive application to pull data from a live youtube stream and process it
+A primitive application to pull data from a live youtube stream and process it.

 Note: Features are currently in development.
 Before compiling, make sure OpenCV 4.5.1 and GStreamer 1.18.4 are installed (more package details will be provided later).